 Employers are interested in the whole package of what you have to offer, not just your work-specific skills and qualifications.
 Being aware of the skills you have and explaining them properly can really set you apart from other applicants and allow you to shine.

 Older graduates: you've had more time to develop and refine your personal skills.
 But employers often report that while mature applicants have valuable skills to offer, they're not very good at marketing them.
 So make this something you think about.
 Everyday activities that you carry out almost without thinking can provide you with excellent skills.
-The Open University Employability Skills Activity can help you to think about the skills you have to offer.
+The National Careers Service Skills Health Check can help you to think about the skills you have to offer.